 (j) Phencyclidine | 25 | 10 |

-So it is unlawful per se to operate a motor vehicle with blood or urine that contains the minimum prohibited amount of drugs even if the person is driving safely and not impaired.
+So it is unlawful per se to operate a motor vehicle with blood or urine that contains the minimum prohibited amount of drugs even if you are driving safely and not impaired.

 2. Are blood tests required after an arrest?

-Yes, DUID suspects in Nevada are required to provide a blood sample following an arrest.
-DUID suspects cannot elect to take a breath test because breathalyzers measure only BAC (blood alcohol content), not drug content.
+Yes, you are required to provide a blood sample following a DUID arrest.
+You cannot elect to take a breath test because breathalyzers measure only BAC (blood alcohol content), not drug content.

-When motorists are initially pulled over on suspicion of driving under the influence, the officer may order them to perform field sobriety tests (FSTs) and to take a preliminary breath test (PBT).
-Failing the field sobriety tests but passing the breath test is a sign to law enforcement that the driver may be under the influence of narcotics rather than alcohol.
+When you are initially pulled over on suspicion of driving under the influence, the officer may order you to perform field sobriety tests (FSTs) and to take a preliminary breath test (PBT).
+Failing the field sobriety tests but passing the breath test is a sign to law enforcement that you may be under the influence of narcotics rather than alcohol.
 At that point, the police may call for officers with specialized training in drug recognition evaluation (DREs) to take over the investigation and determine whether probable cause exists for an arrest.

-All Nevada drivers are assumed to have given implied consent to submit to a blood and/or urine test if they are ever pulled over on suspicion of driving under the influence of drugs.
-When drivers refuse to take a blood test for the purposes of determining DUID, the police will confiscate their driver’s license and use reasonable force such as constraining them in order to have the test administered by a medical professional.
-A refusal to take the chemical test can also be used against the defendant as evidence in a criminal trial.2
+As a driver in Nevada, you are assumed to have given implied consent to submit to a blood and/or urine test if you are ever pulled over on suspicion of driving under the influence of drugs.
+When you refuse to take a blood test for the purposes of determining DUID, the police will confiscate your driver’s license and use reasonable force such as constraining you in order to have the test administered by a medical professional.
+A refusal to take the chemical test can also be used against you as evidence in a criminal trial.2

 3. Will I go to jail?